Consumption of Tide Pods: Internet meme

-"Tide Pod Challenge"
+Tide Pod challenge

-In 2018, following the meme's surge in popularity, media publications started reporting about people participating in the Tide Pod Challenge, an Internet challenge in which an individual consumes Tide Pods.
-Teenagers were the reported demographic participating in the challenge; they would record themselves chewing and gagging on pods and then daring others to do the same.
+In 2018, following the meme's surge in popularity, media publications started reporting about people participating in the Tide Pod challenge, an Internet challenge in which an individual consumes Tide Pods.
+Teens were the reported demographic participating in the challenge; they would record themselves chewing and gagging on pods and then daring others to do the same.
 Some of these videos were posted on YouTube.
 Some teens cooked the pods before eating them.

 In response to the meme, a spokesperson from Procter & Gamble (P&G) was quoted in BuzzFeed News emphasizing the purpose of their pods and the health risks associated with children: "Nothing is more important to us than the safety of the people who use our products.
 Our laundry pacs are a highly concentrated detergent meant to clean clothes and they're used safely in millions of households every day.
 They should only be used to clean clothes and kept up, closed and away from children.
 We have been consistently proactive in providing consumers with the right usage guidance and tools to enable them to use the product safely."
-Tide further stated, "They [pods] should not be played with, whatever the circumstance is, even if it is meant as a joke."
+Tide further stated, "They [the Tide pods] should not be played with, whatever the circumstance is, even if it is meant as a joke."

 Ann Marie Buerkle from the U.S. Consumer Product Safety Commission went on Good Morning America and commented on the meme, saying, "teens trying to be funny are now putting themselves in danger by ingesting this poisonous substance."
 Buerkle added, "This is what started out as a joke on the internet and now it's just gone too far."

-Following the growth of the meme, YouTube and Facebook started removing (and age-restricting, for YouTube) videos that depicted people eating Tide Pods or videos about the eating of Tide Pods.
+Following the growth of the meme, YouTube and Facebook started to remove videos that depicted people eating Tide Pods or videos about the eating of Tide Pods.

 Following the meme's popularization on Twitter and Reddit, many media publications wrote articles discussing the phenomenon, while warning against eating Tide Pods.
-In January 2018, The Washington Post stated that the AAPCC reported 37 cases of pod ingestion among teenagers so far that year, half of them intentional.
+In January 2018, The Washington Post stated that the AAPCC reported 37 cases of pod ingestion among teens so far that year, half of them intentional.
 A related Internet meme, "Tide Pod-Chan", a moe anthropomorphization of a Tide Pod in a Japanese school uniform, was created in order to warn against pod consumption.
+This forced YouTube and Facebook to start removing more videos.

 Tide later partnered with American football player Rob Gronkowski, having him issue the message: "What the heck is going on, people?
 Use Tide Pods for washing.
 Not eating.
 Do not eat."